awsdocs/amazon-sagemaker-developer-guide/doc_source/model-managed-spot-training.md

 ## Using Managed Spot Training<a name="model-managed-spot-training-using"></a>

 To use managed spot training, create a training job\.
-Set `EnableManagedSpotTraining` to `True` and specify the `MaxWaitTimeInSecods`\. `MaxWaitTimeInSeconds` must be larger than `MaxRuntimeInSeconds`\.
+Set `EnableManagedSpotTraining` to `True` and specify the `MaxWaitTimeInSeconds`\. `MaxWaitTimeInSeconds` must be larger than `MaxRuntimeInSeconds`\.
 For more information about creating a training job, see [DescribeTrainingJob](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_DescribeTrainingJob.html)\.

 You can calculate the savings from using managed spot training using the formula `(1 - BillableTimeInSeconds / TrainingTimeInSeconds) * 100`\.
 For example, if `BillableTimeInSeconds` is 100 and `TrainingTimeInSeconds` is 500, the savings is 80%\.